-There are 4 airports in Sicily that you can fly into and price is often dependant on which airline you are travelling with, time of the year and which part of the island you plan on starting your journey at.
+There are 4 airports in Sicily that you can fly into and price is often dependent on which airline you are travelling with, time of the year and which part of the island you plan on starting your journey at.
 There is also a great train service from Rome and Naples offers Ferries and high-speed Hydrofoils via LibertyLines.
 The train from Rome runs 3 times a day will take you around 12 hours to get to Palermo central station (Stazione Centrale).
 Also plan ahead a the ferry from Naples to Ustica runs one a week and takes around 4 hours while the ferry from Ustica to Palermo takes around 3 hours and runs daily.
 The ferry trip will cost around $124-167 while the train will cost around $69-87 and the train will be less affected by heavy seas.

 Heading into summer Sicily can be very hot and the flight prices are high enough to match any popular European summer destination.
 We would recommend booking cheaper flights earlier in the season and being flexible on your destination airport and airline.